 How do you apply to the NHSC Scholarship Program?

-Then, complete an online application, including required documents.
+- Complete an online application, including required documents.